inohiro/research/README.md

   *  create tables in horizontal representation

 * duplicator
-  * copy data from vertical table to horizontal one
+  * duplicate data from vertical table to horizontal one

 * generetadObservation_deleter
   * remove triple that has 'generatedObservation' as a predicate